tmendoza/9front-user/README.md

 * statusmsg.mono - again makes the background black and text white.
 This is a cool tool if your not aware of it.
 [Read the man page](http://man.cat-v.org/9front/8/statusbar).
 (Stanley Lieber)
 * winwatch - this is an updated version of the winwatch program.
 I modified it with a black background and different highlight colors (magenta and blue)
 * basicwinevt - this is an example skeleton of a simple resizeable window which handles keyboard, mouse, timer, menu and window resize events.
 Is used for simple game and windowed application projects.
+* screenlock - modified screenlock to redraw the window with a running digital clock overlaying the background image.

 **Usage**